DCPA NEWS CENTER

 Celebrated comedy writer Tina Fey found fetch in your mom’s chest hair when she wrote the catchphrase-rich screenplay for Mean Girls, which rocketed from teen cult fave to bona-fide box-office pink in 2004, grossing more than $128 million.
 Fey’s take on the well-worn subject of cliques who rule the school was different from its many pop-culture predecessors, her husband says, “because she’s funny – and she’s funny in a way that holds up.”

-Fey adapted Mean Girls into a stage musical that has played for two years on Broadway and now comes to Denver as a touring production that has found widespread audience appeal because unlike, say, Stephen King’s Carrie, the nasty kids don’t end up fried in the high-school gym.
+Fey adapted Mean Girls into a stage musical that has found widespread audience appeal because unlike, say, Stephen King’s Carrie, the nasty kids don’t end up fried in the high-school gym.
 They are redeemed.
 That’s because Mean Girls is about more than just the mean girls.

 “Oh, there are many mean people in high school,” said Jeff Richmond, an Emmy-winning composer who married Fey in 2001 and wrote the music for the Mean Girls musical.
 “But there are also very sweet people, and very broken people, and very hurt people, too.
 And with this musical, we are trying to give all of them a voice and a sense of self-importance.”